Golf Tutorials

 1. Take your address position.

-2. Place an alignment stick or another golf club on outside of your trail foot, angled inward so it rests against your trail knee.
+2. Place an alignment stick or another golf club on the outside of your trail foot, angled inward so it rests against your trail knee.

-3. Make a backswing, focusing on keepingyour knee braced against that stick.
+3. Make a backswing, focusing on keeping your knee braced against that stick.
 Prevent your knee from moving outwards, away from the target.

 Drills to Stop the Downswing Slide